nodinaka3/Top_US_youtubers_2024/README.md

 We discovered that

-1. NoCopyrightSOunds, Dan Rhodes and DanTDM are the channnels with the most subscribers in the UK
+1. Mr Beast, T-Series and Cocomelon-Nursery Rhymes are the channnels with the most subscribers in the US
-2. GRM Daily, Man City and Yogscast are the channels with the most videos uploaded
+2. Aaj Tak, ABP NEWS and TEDx Talks are the channels with the most videos uploaded
-3. DanTDM, Dan RHodes and Mister Max are the channels with the most views
+3. T-Series, Cocomelon-Nursey-Rhymes and SET India are the channels with the most views
-4. Entertainment channels are useful for broader reach, as the channels posting consistently on their platforms and generating the most engagement are focus on entertainment and music
+4. Entertainment channels are useful for broader reach, as the channels posting consistently on their platforms and generating the most engagement are focus on entertainment and drama